Karukachal

-Karukachal is a town in Changanassery Taluk in Kottayam district of Kerala state in India.
+Karukachal is a fast-growing town in Changanassery Taluk in Kottayam district of Kerala state in India.
 The name "Karukachal" was coined from the words "Karuka"(Karukapullu in Malayalam) which is a type of grass which grew in plenty and "chal" meaning a small body of flowing water.
 Karukachal in Changanacherry-Vazhoor Road which is almost a century old.
+The next nearest town, Chanaganasserry, is 14 km (8.7 mi) & Kottayam is 20 km from Karukachal.